thejakech/MIST4610-Project2/README.md

-2. Which teams play the most matches, and how do their matches distribute across rounds (Final, Semifinal, Quarterfinal)?
+**2. Which teams play the most matches, and how do their matches distribute across rounds (Final, Semifinal, Quarterfinal)?**

    <img width="837" height="571" alt="Screenshot 2025-11-30 at 10 37 12 PM" src="https://github.com/user-attachments/assets/a37ad1d7-a7c8-4184-b4e4-6f0901e8dd3a" />